mhartzel/vim_python3_ide_installer/README.md

 ### This version of the install script is for Debian / Ubuntu.

-Gentoo install script can be found here: https://github.com/mhartzel/vim_python3_ide_installer-gentoo

 Manjaro install script can be found here: https://github.com/mhartzel/vim_python3_ide_installer-manjaro

 This program will do the following things:
 - Uninstall previous vim packages and old vim configuration.
 - Download latest vim source from git repository.
 Compile and install a new vim with Python3 support.
-- Download and install 256 color capable urxvt terminal emulator and set it up to use clipboard and the Terminus font.
-Urxvt is the fastest terminal I found and it supports unicode characters and tabs.
-Terminus font makes code easier to read.
+- Download and install 256 color Terminus font.
 - Install vim plugins Pathogen and Tagbar to make vim an IDE.
 - Install Syntastic and Pyflakes.
 - Install Supertab and Pydoc.
+- Install Gutentags
 - Install vim-gitgutter.
 - Install git-fugitive.
 - Install Nerdtree.